-But there was no time to think about that; they couldn’t assume at the moment that Ardré could really take all the battle droids down by herself, and so tried to assess the situation while she continued to fire.
-But Ardré had encourage Losté and Ené; they too had gone on the aggressive, knocking down droids as well as firing at them, and she and Coté then followed suit, until one of the droid’s blasts hit Ené on the side of the face, and she cried out and fell.
+But there was no time to think about that; they couldn’t assume at the moment that Ardré could really take all the battle droids down by herself.
+But she had encourage Losté and Ené; they too had gone on the aggressive, knocking down droids as well as firing at them, and Saché and Coté then followed suit, until one of the droid’s blasts hit Ené on the side of the face, and she cried out and fell.

 But now the ranks were clearly thinning, and the girls were fighting with everything they had, kicking with their feet when they could.
 Then it was over, they stood in a smoking heap of droid parts, and they all hurried over to Ené.

 She was in clear agony, her teeth sunk into her hands to keep herself from screaming, but they were lucky; the blast had only grazed her skin, and left both her eyes and ears untouched.
 “Good thing you tried that,” Losté remarked to Ardré.
 “Our speed must have messed up their aim.
 If they had been able to aim, I think we all would have been dead...”